UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 I spent over 2 hours trying to figure out the error while to testing my BOOKEY for installablity without knowing the I provided the wrong path as the _src_ of _icons_ for andriod display :)

+## DAY 2

+Finished the Semantic HTML course and started Meeting Web #a11y Guidelines!
+Did you know we have caption tag for the title of a table?
+With role="img" and <title> we can also make #svg accessible?
+Updates PWA with BooKey: I encountered a blocker

+### NOTE

+I need to study more on manifest events
+I just installed it on my phone using "add to home screen" ft, but I got an error from GitHub when trying to access the page.
+What'd be the cause?